Soostone/charade/README.md

 environment much closer to what will ultimately be used in production.

 The charade application is a snap application that serves Heist templates and static files.
-The charade application allows you to add a \"fake\" attribute anywhere in your HTML to generate fake data in the place of that tag.
+The charade application allows you to add a "fake" attribute anywhere in your HTML to generate fake data in the place of that tag.
 For instance, in the following paragraph charade will replace the
 \<myParagraph\> tag with a paragraph of lorem ipsum text.